samanatt/Complete-Sql-Excercises/README.md

 # Complete-Sql-Excercises-

-Day_1: Fundametals, T-sql, View Layers, Case When, choose(), Orderby, add a comment, distinct, offset, fetch, top, where cluase, in, and, or, between, not, isnull()
+Day_1: Fundametals, T-sql, View Layer, Case When, choose(), Orderby, add a comment, distinct, offset, fetch, top, where cluase, in, and, or, between, not, isnull()

 Day_2: Exists, all, some, any, regex in sql, like, SubQuery, Commen Table Expression(CTE), Aggregate functions(Avg, min, max, count, sum,string agg,...), group by, select(4)